NFDI4Biodiversity/SeasonalSchool2026/README.md

 ### German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig

 [iDiv](https://www.idiv.de) is the only DFG-funded research centre and has a unique structure.
 It is run by [Martin Luther University Halle-Wittenberg (MLU)](https://www.uni-halle.de/?lang=en), [Friedrich Schiller University Jena (University of Jena)](https://www.uni-jena.de/en) and [Leipzig University (UL)](https://www.uni-leipzig.de/en) – and in cooperation with the [Helmholtz Centre for Environmental Research (UFZ)](https://www.ufz.de/index.php?en=33573).
 The centre is located in Leipzig.
 The science consortium is enhanced through the expertise of the more than 150 active iDiv members, who work on specific aspects of research in various locations and institutions, and also through the collaboration with the following non-university facilities: the Max Planck Institute for Biogeochemistry (MPI BGC), the Max Planck Institute for Chemical Ecology (MPI CE), the Max Planck Institute for Evolutionary Anthropology (MPI EVA), the Leibniz Institute German Collection of Microorganisms and Cell Cultures (DSMZ), the Leibniz Institute of Plant Biochemistry (IPB), the Leibniz Institute of Plant Genetics and Crop Plant Research (IPK), and the Leibniz Institute Senckenberg Museum of Natural History (SMNG).

+### Marburg University

+The guiding principle of [Marburg University](https://www.uni-marburg.de/en) is the combination of basic research, future-oriented practical application, and education in a wide range of subjects.
+Founded in 1527, the university offers excellent teaching and addresses the important issues of our time with exceptional research across the full spectrum of science.
+In Marburg, ideas and solutions for the world of tomorrow are created in 16 departments, 12 overarching research centers and a University Hospital, thereby fostering a living exchange across disciplinary and generational boundaries.

+### German Federation for Biological Data (GFBio e.V.)

+[GFBio e.V.](https://www.gfbio-ev.de/en/) is a non-profit association dedicated to promoting science and research in the field of scientific data management.
+The association fulfils its statutory purpose in particular by establishing and operating a national network of expertise and infrastructure for data management in the biological sciences.